timo-reymann/intellij-mjml-support/README.md

     - [x] mjml config with json schema
     - [x] ide configuration with mjml config file
     - [x] support for custom components [PARTIAL with configuration]

+## Notes about implementation
+- The preview editor support is adapted from the official markdown plugin
+- Preview uses bundled node_modules for mjml rendering currently